prismatica-dev/wine-visualstudio-git/README.md

 Refer to [this comment](https://bugs.winehq.org/show_bug.cgi?id=48023#c30) for a fix.

 #### Cannot sign into Github
-**IMPORTANT:** You will still not be able to pull/push repositories once signed in due to a Cygwin issue, this is here purely if someone more knowledgeable than me wants to try and get it working.
+**IMPORTANT:** You will still not be able to clone, pull or push repositories once signed in due to a Cygwin issue, this is here purely if someone more knowledgeable than me wants to try and get it working.

 Due to an issue with url.dll, the sign-in link will not open in either an embedded browser or the system web browser.
 You will have to get the github sign-in URL using `WINEDEBUG=+relay` environment variable.
 Go to "Tools" -> "Options" -> "Environment" -> "Accounts" and change "Embedded Browser" to "System Web Browser".
 Additionally enable the Github Enterprise sign-in option (even if you don't have an Enterprise account, this makes it easier to figure out if the OpenUrl request has been triggered).